Snowy River: Flow thresholds below Jindabyne

 River scientists are currently undertaking studies to determine the flow thresholds for a range of riverine processes.
 Some preliminary flow thresholds that have been developed include:

 Further defining of ecological flow thresholds is currently in progress via modelling, field based studies, and flow trials.
 See Snowy Flow Response Monitoring and Modelling.

 History of water management

 Early history

 The Snowy River was initially utilised sustainably as a food and water resource by Indigenous Australians for around 30,000–40,000 years prior to European settlement.
 Evidence of human occupation at Cloggs Cave, near the Snowy River, near Buchan, was dated at up to 17,000 years.
 Despite the cold climate in the river's higher reaches, the Ngarigo nation held territory around the Australian Alps and the Snowy Mountains in modern-day New South Wales.
 As the river flowed southwards into modern day Victoria, it flowed in the Gunai nation's territory, particularly, the Krauatungalung clan's territory.

 The first use of the Snowy River, for the extraction of energy, was by a water-powered flour mill, fed from a low weir across the river at Jindabyne.
-It was constructed by Stewart Ryrie, Junior, in 1847, and operated until around 1889.
+It was constructed by Stewart Ryrie Jr in 1847, and operated until around 1889.